COSC381-2023Winter/github-flow-demo/README.md

 `git switch <branch name>` This command allows you to switch begithub-flow-issue1tween branches :smile:

 `git cherry-pick <commit>` Given one or more existing commits, apply the change each one introduces, recording a new commit for each. 🛩️

+`git blame <filename>` Gives line by line information of the last modification (who edited it, when was it edited, etc)

 ## Empty Change